 Do not be wise in your own eyes; fear the Lord and shun evil.
 This will bring health to your body and nourishment to your bones.
 Proverbs 3:7-8

-Cindy Williams is an author based in Sydney, Australia.
-With degrees in nutrition, public health and communication she has spoken and written about healthy eating for many years.
-Now she writes a more varied diet – of history, health, food and faraway places.
+With degrees in nutrition, public health and communication Cindy has spoken and written about healthy eating for many years.
+Now she writes a more varied diet – of history, health, faith and faraway places.
 She has written two novels: The Pounamu Prophecy and The Silk Merchant of Sychar.

 "Welcome to my author website.
 I am delighted you've dropped by to find out a little more about me and my journey into the world of fiction writing."